 As a unit of local government, the Village is governed by an elected Village President and a six-member Village Board elected at large with overlapping terms.
 The Village Clerk is elected for a four-year term and the Village Treasurer is appointed by the Board.
-The selects key President and appoints administrative officials with the concurrence of the Village Board including the Village Administrator, Village Attorney and several Department Heads.
+President selects appoints and key administrative officials with the concurrence of the Village Board including the Village Administrator, Village Attorney and several Department Heads.
 The Village Administrator manages the day-to-day operations of the